Quasa

 Hello!

-1. A Productive Marketing Manager is Key
+1. A Productive Marketing Manager Is Key

 2. Only Schedule Meetings When Necessary

-• To discuss the results of a marketing campaign
+• Reviewing results of a recent campaign

-3. Do Some Thorough Prep Work
+3. Do Thorough Prep Work

-• Reviewing previous meeting notes
+• Reviewing notes from previous meetings

-• Doing any necessary research
+• Conducting necessary research

 4. Create a Meeting Outline

-• List the date, start time, and how long the meeting will last
+• Include date, start time, and duration

 5. Create Compelling Visuals and Interactive Content